-This chart features a stair-step progression down throughout the follicular phase (before ovulation).
-These fluctuations which occur both before and after ovulation are typical.
+This chart shows a stair-step progression down throughout the follicular phase (before ovulation).
+These fluctuations which occur both before and after ovulation are normal.
 The predicted green fertile window captures the valley shape as there is a downward trend followed by the rise on cycle day 21.
-Note: it is very typical to have fluctuations in readings even within the fertile window (as observed with the slight elevation in reading on cycle day 19 followed by another descent on cycle day 20. kegg is able to capture this overall downward trend despite day-to-day fluctuations and focus on the overall trend.
+Note: it is very typical to have fluctuations in readings even within the fertile window (like we see with the reading on cycle day 19, followed by another dip on cycle day 20. kegg is able to see beyond day-to-day fluctuations and focus on the overall trend.

-This chart also features declining values after ovulation. kegg readings do not need to remain elevated post ovulation (unlike temperatures) and declining kegg values after ovulation do not indicate a problem nor declining progesterone.
+This chart also shows a dropping trend after ovulation.
+Note that kegg readings do not need to remain elevated after ovulation.
+Dips in kegg readings after ovulation do not indicate a problem and they do not suggest declining progesterone.

-In this chart, the valley depicted in the green fertile window is very slight.
-As you can see there is a downward trend beginning with the first reading of the cycle.
-The fertile window, the beginning of cycle day 12, captures a continued descent through cycle day 15 followed by a slight rise on cycle day 16.
-This valley, although small, is very typical and does not indicate a problem. kegg is able to capture and detect even these slight variations.
+In this completed chart, the valley shown is very subtle.
+There is a gentle downward trend beginning on cycle day 9.
+The fertile window confirmation in green captures a continued descent through cycle day 15 followed by a slight rise on cycle day 16.
+This valley, although subtle, is very typical and does not indicate a problem. kegg is able to capture and detect even these slight variations.

-This chart features a deep descent into the fertile window.
-In contrast to the previous chart, some cycles will have more significant declining kegg readings as they approach the fertile window and in the fertile window.
+This chart features a deep descent into the fertile window prediction.
+In contrast to the previous chart, some cycles will have a more significant dip in kegg readings leading up to and in the fertile window prediction.
 This is again a common trend and does not indicate a problem.
-Notice that not all of the readings descend, as is observed on cycle day 9 and 11.
-The overall trend is downward and these day-to-day fluctuations are normal.
+While we see a jump in readings on day 11, the overall trend is downward and these day-to-day fluctuations are normal.

-Please consult our blog kegg chart 101 for further examples of kegg charts with explanations.
+Check out our blog kegg chart 101 for more examples of kegg charts with explanations.